sushanted/utils.json/README.md

 # utils.json
-All json related utilities
+Contains json related utilities <br>

-JsonSorter : Java based json sorter.
+<b><a href="https://github.com/sushanted/utils.json/blob/master/src/main/java/sr/utils/json/sort/JsonSorter.java">JsonSorter</a></b> : Java based json sorter.
 Sorts the json alphabetiacally and recursively, all the maps are sorted by their keys while lists are sorted by their inner content.

 For example: